Wetsao/LBAW/docs/ER.md

 Identifier | Name | Description |
 --- | --- | --- |
 BR01 | Deadline | The system should be ready to use at the beggining of december |

+# A3: Information Architecture

+This artifact presents an overview of the information architecture about the system to be developed.
+It has the following goals:

+ 1. Help identify and describe the user requirements, and raise new ones;
+ 2. Preview and empirically test the user interface of the product to be developed;
+ 3. Enable quick and multiple iterations on the design of the user interface.

+This artifact includes two elements:

+ 1. A sitemap, defining how the information is organized in pages;
+ 2. A set of wireframes, defining the functionality and the content for each page.

+# 1. Sitemap

+# 2. Wireframes